 ExpertRec comes with more customization options that you can explore.
 You can read this article to find a more detailed guide on the installation and configuration.

 ExpertRec’s dashboard already gives you a ton of analytics data, some of them quite unique.
 But if you still wish, you can use the previous method to link the ExpertRec site search to Google Analytics.

 Applications for Site Search Analytics: Website health & content optimization

-Now that you have the reports, let’s take a quick look at how you can use it to your advantage.
+Now that you have the reports, let’s take a quick look at how you can use them to your advantage.
 Here are some key metrics to take a look at.

-Common search terms: Of course, the most frequently search for queries are among the first things to work on.
+Common search terms: Of course, the most frequent search for queries is among the first things to work on.
 From a UX perspective, you should make it easier to find this content, a link or prominent mention on your homepage perhaps.
 This is probably important to your users and could also be what brought them to your website.
-This is a valuable input for SEO.
+This is valuable input for SEO.